smohiudd/smohiudd.github.io/_posts/2023-09-26-gtfs-parquet-duckdb.markdown

   ` )

 ```
-Please see the repo for more details of the implementation: [https://github.com/smohiudd/gtfs-parquet-duckdb-wasm](https://github.com/smohiudd/gtfs-parquet-duckdb-wasm)
+Please check out the repo for more details of this implementation: [https://github.com/smohiudd/gtfs-parquet-duckdb-wasm](https://github.com/smohiudd/gtfs-parquet-duckdb-wasm)

-The result is a snappy visualization that directly queries GTFS Parquet files without the need to setup a PostGreSQL database or an API service.
-It allows the possibility to analyzing GTFS data using cloud optimized format using cloud native applications.
+The result is a snappy visualization that directly queries GTFS Parquet files without the need to setup a PostGreSQL database or an API service, allowing the possibility of analyzing GTFS data using cloud native applications.